 - Create events and use Facebook to grow the attendance.
 Invite all the connections you have managed to build.
 Communities live and breath Facebook so you may as well get involved.

-Twitter can be used for quick, direct, and casual interactions with your followers.
+It's quick, free, direct, and is a great place for you to have casual interactions with your followers.
 Be sure to share your short-link in your posts, and answer questions or comments about your campaign.
-However, in light of recent events, here's our warning letter about Twitter.

 Be sure you have a pre-determined hashtag to rally your posts around, and include it in each of your posts (on Twitter, but also Facebook, Instagram etc.).
 We've seen campaigns have great success with their community rallying to post the hashtag, so much that it can trend on Facebook and Twitter!
 For example; #Don4Mayor or #SarahForSenate, short and sweet.